-Apple Cake with Streusel and Caramel Sauce begins with a simple matzo meal crust.
-It is then topped with almost a fresh apple pie filling and then spread with more of the crust batter, sprinkled with streusel and finished with a simply insane caramel sauce.
+Passover Apple Cake with Streusel and Caramel Sauce begins with a simple matzo meal crust.
+The crust is then topped with a fresh apple slices and then spread with more of the crust batter, sprinkled with matzo streusel and finished with a simply insane caramel sauce that can be made with or without dairy.

 There are a zillion types of apple cake.